 Spindrift Sparkling Water

 OK, so one on this list is not like the others, and it is Spindrift.
-Unlike the other beverages listed above, Spindrift uses real juice (just squeezed, according to the brand) to flavor their sparkling waters.
+Unlike the other beverages listed above, Spindrift uses real juice (just squeezed, according to the brand) to flavor its sparkling waters.
 There are pros and cons to this approach — if you want a calorie-free beverage, then this isn’t for you.
-If you want real flavors (as opposed to the “natural flavors” you’ll find in most seltzers), then Spindrift is for you.
+If you want real flavors (as opposed to the “natural flavors” you’ll find in most seltzers), then Spindrift is indeed for you.
 Also, because of the fruit, the drinks are bright and colorful, which is aesthetically a nice touch.
 The blackberry, raspberry lime, and cranberry raspberry all made for great refreshers (though if you’re in for Spindrift, you won’t be disappointed by the other six flavors, either).

-And remember, if you love sparkling water but always wished it came with booze already in it, there’s plenty of hard seltzer out there too.
+And remember, if you love sparkling water but always wished it came with booze already in it, there’s plenty of hard seltzer out there, too.